rubyonjets/jets/docs/_docs/routing/authorizers/authorizer-cognito.md

 ## Authorizer in Controllers

-Cognito authorizer also can be set in the controller instead of the `routes.rb` file.
+Cognito authorizers also can be set in the controller instead of the `routes.rb` file.
 Example:

 ```ruby
 class PostsController < ApplicationController